Get updates

 Submit your interest to Open House

-All above help us to build androids that are intrinsically compliant, safe, low cost, and dynamic allowing NEO to carry or lift human-like payloads.
+All above help us to build humanoid robots that are intrinsically compliant, safe, low cost, and dynamic allowing NEO to carry or lift human-like payloads.

-The open house in January 2024 serves as an opportunity for robotics engineers to witness firsthand the strides we’re making to have Android companions in our daily lives.
-Our CEO, Bernt Øivind Børnich, and top software and hardware engineers will share insights into our journey of crafting our Androids.
+The open house in January 2024 serves as an opportunity for robotics engineers to witness firsthand the strides we’re making to have robot companions in our daily lives.
+Our CEO, Bernt Øivind Børnich, and top software and hardware engineers will share insights into our journey of crafting our humanoids.

 Submit your interest in participating here